Frequently asked questions.

 I live far from Mission Training Center.
 How can that work?

-We have players from the Duluth area, southwestern MN and Wisconsin in our program now.
+We have had players from the Duluth area, southern MN, Wisconsin and even North Dakota in our program.
 We have worked alternative training schedules during the school year and even alternative practice options during the Summer season.
 If the player is a fantastic athlete, we want to help make it work as long as the dedication is there.

 Is there a pitching coach for lessons both off season and during the season?